Khachanov stuns Djokovic to win his 1st Paris Masters title

 "I'm satisfied of course and I'm going to be No. 1 tomorrow.
 What more can I ask for?
 I mean, I won 20-plus matches in a row and had a most amazing last five months," he said.
 "I'm getting into (the) season finale feeling good about my game."

-The 22-year-old Khachanov, ranked 18th, is the first Russian to win here since Nikolay Davydekno in 2006.
+The 22-year-old Khachanov, ranked 18th, is the first Russian to win here since Nikolay Davydenko in 2006.
 Marat Safin won it three times before that.

+Two-time Grand Slam champion Safin won the last of his Paris Masters titles in 2004, when Khachanov was a young boy.

+"I watched (Safin's) matches but later, not at the age of eight," he said.
+"I'm just really proud of myself that I could be in this list of winners."

 Khachanov added this title to the Kremlin Cup in Moscow last month for his third title of the year and fourth overall.